Yaaaaaaassica/flink/docs/README.md

 `build_docs.sh` script.
 If you want to install the software manually, use Ruby's Bundler Gem to install all dependencies:

-    gem install bundler -v 1.16.1
+    gem install bundler
     bundle install

-Note that in Ubuntu based systems, it may be necessary to install the following
+Note that in Ubuntu based systems, it may be necessary to install the `ruby-dev` via apt to build native code.
-packages: `rubygems ruby-dev libssl-dev build-essential`.

 # Using Dockerized Jekyll